SpenceKonde/DxCore/megaavr/extras/errata_and_extras.md

 ### ADC disables digital input
 *If an input pin is selected to be analog input, the digital input function for those pins is automatically disabled*

 In my opinion, poorly described.
 What they mean is: `While ADC0 is enabled, if ADC0.MUXPOS is set to a value which selects a pin as the positive input to the ADC, the PORTx.IN register is not updated for that pin` This is hardly fatal - and easily worked around - but it is also nearly impossible to ignore if the core does not work around it.
 The most disconcerting part is that since the core will enable the ADC for you in init(), if it doesn't also work around this, you will immediately find that AIN0 is non-functional as a digital pin!
 This caused considerable consternation during development.
-This core provides three options from the Tools -> ADC Workaround menu:
+Despite the frightening-sounding "Workaround: None" in the errata sheet, there is a simple workaround for most use cases - just point the mux somewhere else; if it is set to some reserved value that does not correspond to any pin, it will not disrupt any input.

-* Simple workaround - at startup, and every time analogRead() is called, after reading the result, the mux is immediately pointed at an unconnected input channel (0x7F, specifically)
+This core implements this simple workaround - on startup, and every every call to analogRead(), the mux is set to 127: `ADC0.MUXPOS=0x7F` That is a reserved value which does not correspond to any pin (it appears to be a floating input if the ADC is actually asked to measure it).

-* Complex workaroubd - at startup, mux pointed to 0x7F.
-0x80 is set in GPR3 marking hardware as effected. analogRead() sets 0x40 in GPR3 and the low 6 bits to the digital pin number that was used, but mux is left pointed at it. digitalRead() and pinMode(pin,INPUT) check that register.
-If 0x40 is set, they shove the mux onto 0x7F and clear the low 7 bits of GPR3.
-This means that the mux is left pointing at the pin you last used it with, which may improve accuracy on high impedance signals.
-However, it has more overhead, and eats one of the (admittedly rarely used) GPR's.
-Note that doing this without the GPR would have significantly higher overhead (checking a bit in a GPR is a single cycle operation, doing so for a flag in a byte of SRAM is at least 5 - will be more noticible as digital I/O speed enhancements go into the core).
+Just because this is worked around does not mean you can totally ignore it though; there are still a few cases where it becomes relevant.
-* Do Nothing - at startup mux will be pointed at 0x7F.
-After that nothing will be done, and it is the users responsability to manage.
+* If you are taking over the ADC - for example to use free running mode, the window compaerator, etc, you must remember than digitalRead() will not work on the pin you are doing analog readings on.

-If/when silicon without this bug becomes available, the core will be made to check if the revision is impacted.
+* Pin interrupts will not be triggered on the pin being used for analog readings (even with the workaround, they won't be triggered until AFTER the ADC cycle is completed and we move the ADC mux)

 ### SPIn.SSD required for master mode in default SPI pin mapping
 If the SSD (slave select disable) bit is not set, if an SPI interface is used with the default pin mapping, master mode will not be operable.
 Not much of a concern for Arduino users, since the only SPI library around for the modern AVR parts only supports master mode and always sets this bit.